Skip top navigation

 Profile

-Anya S. Evmenova, PhD is an associate professor in the Division of Special Education and disability Research.
-Dr. Evmenova teaches master and doctoral courses in special education, assistive technology, and research methods.
+Anya S. Evmenova, PhD is a professor in the Division of Special Education and disability Research.
+Dr. Evmenova teaches undergraduate, master ,and doctoral courses in special education, assistive technology, and research methods.
 She is an active contributor to the field of special education and assistive technology research, regularly publishing and presenting at national and international conferences.
 Her research interests include the use of assistive/instructional technology for cognitive development and access to academic instruction for learners with various abilities and needs; Universal Design for Learning (UDL); and effective online teaching and learning.
 Development and research of technology-based interventions for academic settings is the primary focus of her work.
-She has acquired almost $12 million in external funding to support her design research endeavors.
-Dr. Evmenova has been recognized for the use of UDL in her own teaching by the 2016 GMU Teaching Excellence Award for Technology-Enhanced Teaching and 2018 GMU Online Teaching Excellence Award.
-She has served as the President Elect/President/Past President for the Council for Exceptional Children’s Innovations in Special Education Technology (ISET) Division.
+She has acquired more than $14 million in external funding to support her design research endeavors.
+Dr. Evmenova has been recognized for the use of UDL in her own teaching by the 2016 GMU Teaching Excellence Award for Technology-Enhanced Teaching, 2018 GMU Online Teaching Excellence Award, and 2023 John Toups Presidential Medal for Excellence in Teaching.
 She is currently a research strand advisor for the Assistive Technology Industry Association, and Vice president for Members at the International Academy for Research in Learning Disabilities.
 Dr. Evmenova is a member of editorial boards for top journals such as Exceptional Children, Journal of Special Education Technology, Intervention in School & Clinic, and Focus on Autism and Other Developmental Disabilities.
 She is the Editor-in-Chief for the Assistive Technology Outcomes and Benefits journal.
 Finally, Dr. Evmenova also has a strong interest in international education.
 She has conducted numerous workshops on inclusive education and UDL for international teachers from all over the world.
-Her recent invited presentations were conducted in Pakistan, Argentina, and Cameroon.
+Her recent invited presentations were conducted in Kyrgistan, Uzbekistan, Pakistan, Saudi Arabia, Argentina, and Cameroon.

 Research Interests